 The CT scan itself is a painless procedure.
 Some people feel uncomfortable on the hard table or have difficulty remaining still.

 You may feel a slight burning when the contrast dye enters your vein.
 Some people experience a metal taste in their mouths and a warm sensation throughout their bodies.
 These reactions are normal and generally last less than a minute.

 Tell your doctor if you’re pregnant.
 Your doctor may be able to avoid exposing your baby to radiation by using other tests.
-These may include a magnetic resonance imaging (MRI) or ultrasound, which does not use radiation.
+These may include a head MRI scan or ultrasound, which don’t use radiation.

 Tell your doctor before the scan if you’ve ever had an allergic reaction to contrast dye.

-The contrast dye commonly contains iodine and may cause nausea, vomiting, rash, hives, itching, or sneezing in people who are allergic to iodine.
-You may be given steroids or antihistamines to help with these symptoms before you receive the dye injection.
-You may need to drink extra fluids after the test to help flush the iodine from the body if you have diabetes or kidney disease.
+Contrast dye commonly contains iodine and may cause nausea, vomiting, rash, hives, itching, or sneezing in people who are allergic to iodine.
+You may be given steroids or antihistamines to help with these symptoms before you receive the dye injection. after the test, you may need to drink extra fluids to help flush the iodine from the body if you have diabetes or kidney disease.

 In very rare cases, contrast dye can cause anaphylaxis, a whole-body allergic reaction that can be life-threatening.
 Notify the scanner operator immediately if you have trouble breathing.

 You should be able to return to your normal routine after the test.
 Your doctor may give you special instructions if contrast was used in your test.